Tech Model Railroad Club: System layout

 By 1962, the TMRC layout was already a complex electromechanical system, controlled by about 1200 relays.
 There were scram switches located at numerous places around the room that could be pressed to shut down all movement on the tracks if something undesirable was about to occur, such as a train going full speed toward an obstruction.
 Another feature of the system was a relay-logic digital clock (dubbed the "digital crock") on the dispatch board, which was itself something of a wonder in the days before cheap LEDs and seven-segment displays.
-When someone hit a scram switch, the clock stopped and the time display was replaced with the word "FOO"; at TMRC the scram switches are therefore called "foo switches".
+When someone hits a scram switch, the clock stops and the time display is replaced with the word "FOO".
+At TMRC, the scram switches are therefore called "foo switches".

 The layout is set in the 1950s, when railroads operated steam and diesel-electric engines side by side.
 This allows visitors to run a wide variety of model rolling stock without looking too anachronistic.

 In his book Hackers: Heroes of the Computer Revolution, Steven Levy gives a detailed account of those early years.
 TMRC's "Signals and Power Subcommittee" liked to work on the layout's relays, switches, and wires, while the "Midnight Requisitioning Committee" obtained parts independently of campus procurement rules.
 The Signals and Power Subcommittee included most of the early TX-0 and PDP-1 computer hackers, and several people would later join the core of the MIT AI Lab staff.
 TMRC was even offered its own multi-rack-cabinet PDP-1 by 1965, although it had no space in which to install it and thus was forced to decline the gift.